Toni Lehtinen: Return to Finland

 He returned to FC Haka after the 09/10 season with FC Aarau had finished.
 Signed for IFK Mariehamn in January 2011.

 After only one season with IFK, he left the Mariehamn-based club and signed a five-year contract with SJK in Ykkönen.

 International career

 Toni made his debut for the Finnish national team against Bahrain in December 2004.
 He has made 3 appearances for his country.

+Coaching career

+The last years of his playing career, Lehtinen was in SJK Akatemia squad on a player-coach contract.
+He worked as an assistant coach and youth coach in SJK organisation, before he was named the head coach of JJK Jyväskylä in August 2021.

+On 12 January 2024, Lehtinen returned to Seinäjoki after he was named the manager of SJK first team.